 6. Health Benefits

 Rowing will improve both your fitness and strength greatly.
 It is unique in comparison to most sports in that it exercises all of your major muscle groups.
-In addition, competitive rowing is a low-impact sport.
-When executed properly, the rowing stroke is a fairly safe motion, providing little room for the serious injury often found in contact and high-impact sports.
-It is good for you.
+In addition, competitive rowing is a low-impact sport, providing little room for the more serious injuries found in contact and high-impact sports.
+Exercising as a team is also good for your mental health, providing a break from work alongside an endorphin boost.
+In all, rowing is good for you.

 7. CV Points